zufuliu/llvm-utils/clang/readme.md

 # Clang Utils

 ## clang-cl for Python 3 distutils
-See `clang-cl-py3.diff` for the changes on hwo to use clang-cl as distutils compiler.
+See `clang-cl-py3.diff` for the changes on how to use clang-cl as distutils compiler.
-After apply these changes, you can build your extension with
+After applying these changes, you can build your extension with

 	python setup.py build --compiler=clang-cl